 UI and UX are often used interchangeably; however, while they have many similarities these two concepts are not the same.
 UI and UX are two unique elements of a single customer’s experience.
 Having a good UI/UX design can help maintain efficiency and create satisfactory usability results that allow for smooth interactions between consumers and products or services.
-Learn more about UI and UX and how they work together to improve the visible design of a web application.
+Learn more about UI and UX and how they work together to improve the visible design of a web or mobile application.

 UI stands for user interface design.
 User interface design refers to the design of user interfaces for software and machines, such as computers, mobile devices, home appliances, and other electronic devices.
 The main purpose of UI is to maximize the usability of these devices and to enhance user experience.

 User interface design focuses on anticipating what a user may need to do and creating elements within an interface that helps users access and facilitate these actions.
 Interface elements include several design elements, such as input controls like text fields, buttons, radio buttons, checkboxes, list boxes, data fields, dropdown lists, and list boxes.

 UI also includes navigational components, such as sliders, icons, tags, breadcrumbs, search fields, and paginations.
 Another element of UI is informational components.
 This includes progress bars, message boxes, tooltips, and modal windows.
 Finally, UI elements include containers, such as an accordion.
 Oftentimes, more than one UI element is incorporated to effectively display content.